 Foul-mouthed Edwin Hoover has no qualms about dropping F-bombs in front of his young granddaughter, because Olive always has music blasting from her headphones.
 It turns out Abigail Breslin did, too.
 Because Alan Arkin was concerned about saying some of his cruder lines in front of the young actress, the crew made sure Breslin’s Discman was loaded with Kelly Clarkson tunes at all times.
 She really didn’t hear a word Arkin said until she watched the completed film.

-10. THERE ARE SEVERAL CONNECTIONS TO BREAKING BAD.
+10. THERE ARE SEVERAL CONNECTIONS TO

 Little Miss Sunshine